-Fight your first offense with an experienced Lansing traffic attorney.
+Fight your first offense with an experienced Lansing suspended license attorney.
 The defense attorneys at O’Keefe Law will strive to get your driving privileges restored.

 Individuals charged for driving with a suspended license typically receive a misdemeanor charge, but depending on the person and the circumstances of the case, they may face a felony charge.

 Even a first violation has consequences that can disrupt your life and the lives of your family members.
-Experienced defense attorneys like the team at O’Keefe Law may be able to have your charges reduced or even dismissed.
+Experienced suspended license attorneys like the team at O’Keefe Law may be able to have your charges reduced or even dismissed.

-Subsequent offenses for driving with a suspended license incur the following penalties:
+Subsequent offenses for driving with suspended license incur the following penalties: